Recognizing topological polynomials by lifting trees: Finding Hubbard vertices for obstructed maps

 \subsection{Canonical obstructions}

 We briefly discuss here Thurston's theory of Thurston obstructions, Pilgrim's theory of canonical obstructions, and Selinger's characterization of the canonical obstruction.

 \p{Thurston obstructions} Let $f : S^2 \to S^2$ be a post-critically finite branched covering map.
 Given a multicurve $M$ in $(\R^2, P_f$), the \textit{lift} $\lambda_f(M)$ of $M$ is the multicurve obtained from~$f^{-1}(M)$ by deleting all inessential curves and deleting all but one curve from each isotopy class (this multicurve is well defined up to isotopy).
 A multicurve $M$ is \textit{stable} under $f$ if every curve of $\lambda_f(M)$ is isotopic to a curve of~$M$, and is \textit{invariant} under $f$ if $\lambda_f(M)$ is isotopic to~$M$ (so any invariant multicurve is stable).
+Note that any invariant multicurve is stable, as is any multicurve whose lift is empty.

 Thurston proved that $f$ fails to be Thurston equivalent to a rational map if and only if it has a stable multicurve that satisfies a certain contracting condition~\cite{DH,thurston1988}.
 Such a multicurve is known as a \textit{Thurston obstruction} for~$f$.
 In the case where $f$ is a post-critically finite topological polynomial, a Thurston obstruction for $f$ is precisely a stable multicurve in $\R^2\setminus P_f$ that contains a Levy cycle~\cite[Theorem 5.5]{BFH}.